 Second period finds the 6th-grade in the DeRamel innovation lab using the Glowforge, power tools and 3D printer to create accessories for their costumes which they developed for Cosplay.
 Students are excited to share their design process, even the mistakes, with the greater community at ARTS Fest in May.

 Recess and snack is still an important part of a 6th-grader’s day.
 Time to refuel and spend some time with friends.

 World Language class intensifies with a focus on either Spanish or French and learning to be proficient speakers and writers of the target language.
 A lively conversation in Spanish or French ensues between class partners about a cultural highlight of Spain or France.

 An application for Roman citizenship awaits students in History class and then on to creating a map illustrating the geography of Europe in the 8th century B.C.E. and the expansion of Rome until its fall in the 5th century C.E.

 Office hours provide time to organize work for the day, meet with teachers or attend a student council or Green Team meeting.

-Lunch and recess are a favorite time of the day as students engage in a rousing game of basketball, soccer or play in the GaGa pit or just relax on the swings.
+Lunch and recess are a favorite time of the day as students engage in a rousing game of basketball, soccer, play in the Gaga pit, or just relax on the swings.